wolfram-laube/clarissa/docs/ci/README.md

 ## 1. CI Stages at a Glance

-The ORSA pipeline is structured into four conceptual layers:
+The CLARISSA pipeline is structured into four conceptual layers:

 ### 1. Test & Signal Collection
 - Unit and integration tests